Microsoft Syntex - SharePoint Advanced Management overview

 Advanced sites content lifecycle management

-Block download policy for SharePoint sites and OneDrive - You can block download of files from SharePoint sites or OneDrive without needing to use Azure Active Directory conditional access policies.
+Block download policy for SharePoint sites and OneDrive - You can block download of files from SharePoint sites or OneDrive without needing to use Microsoft Entra Conditional Access policies.
 Users have browser-only access with no ability to download, print, or sync files.
 They also won't be able to access content through apps, including the Microsoft Office desktop apps.

 SharePoint Advanced Management is a per-user license.
 To use SharePoint Advanced Management, you must have a license for each user in your organization.
 (It's not required for guests.)
 Users must also be licensed for SharePoint K, P1, or P2 via standalone or a Microsoft 365 suite.